 Have you thought about where you need video and audio recordings to help with your next major accident investigation?

 Finally, the other issue to consider is the post-accident factors that could make an accident survivable.
 This brings into question the crashworthiness of the vehicle, the use of seat belts, the deployment of airbags, etc.

 Also, the accident response (emergency response) may play a factor.

-Any deficiencies will need o be corrected.
-But many corrective actions in this type of accident may beyond the investigators ability to change.
+Any deficiencies will need to be corrected.
+But many corrective actions in this type of accident may be beyond the investigator’s ability to change.

 For example, if the investigator was a UPS representative, he might decide that the railroad crossing needs a better warning system.
 However, he can’t make the railroad implement this corrective action.
 Even if he decided that the UPS truck should be built stronger and have airbags, implementing this corrective action might be difficult.